cbefus/Eynnyd/docs/source/guide/tutorials/decorators.rst

 or it sets the value to None.
 We actually wouldn't use :code:`None` for this generally, but rather optionals, but we figured this tutorial was not the platform to discuss that.

-As should be expected, this :ref:`Interceptor` has nothing to do with getting a response back to the user, it simply mutates the request, loading new values onto it.
-We have removed the unnecessary exception raising from our :ref:`Interceptor` and saved ourselves one less violation of exceptions as control flow.
+As should be expected, this :term:`Interceptor` has nothing to do with getting a response back to the user, it simply mutates the request, loading new values onto it.
+We have removed the unnecessary exception raising from our :term:`Interceptor` and saved ourselves one less violation of exceptions as control flow.

 The Decorator
 -------------

-Instead of throwing exceptions and using :ref:`Error Handler`s to return a bad response we instead have a python decorator wrap our :term:`Handler` function.
+Instead of throwing exceptions and using :term:`Error Handler`\s to return a bad response we instead have a python decorator wrap our :term:`Handler` function.
 The code for this decorator looks like:

 .. code:: python